-You can learn how to make your own homemade yogurt and it’s actually quite easy.
+Yes, you can make your own homemade yogurt, and it’s actually quite easy.
 You don’t even need a fancy yogurt maker.
-All you really need is the how to information below, some milk, a little yogurt to use as a starter, and a thermometer.
+All you really need is the step-by-step how-to information below, some milk, a little yogurt to use as a starter, and a thermometer.
 Toss everything together in the evening and the magic happens while you snooze.
 [Editor’s Note: We’ve attempted many, many a homemade yogurt recipe over the years.
 Most were disasters.
 This is the only recipe that answered all our questions and worked without a hitch time after time.
-At a glance, the recipe may seem long and intimidating but actually it’s quite the contrary given all the helpful advice the author includes.]–Angie Zoobkoff
+At a glance, the recipe may seem long and intimidating, but actually, it’s quite the contrary given all the helpful advice the author includes.]–Angie Zoobkoff

 A few insightful words from Janet Fletcher, the creator of this recipe and author of Yogurt, on what sort of milk to use when you make homemade yogurt: